 It seems appropriate to start with a poem when talking about place and ecology and technology.
 Indeed, the poet Jerome Rothenberg said that poetry is the technology of the sacred.
-Let me repeat: Poetry is the technology of the sacred.
-And in my own work with Terrain.org I’ve sought to define, or at least present, the sacred in ecology and place through literature, art, and design.
+In my own work with Terrain.org I’ve sought to define, or at least present, the sacred in ecology and place through literature, art, and design.

 But just what is technology?